reaktorams/ams-birthday-bot/README.md

    flyctl secrets set GOOGLE_CLIENT_OPTIONS=<base64-encoded-google-auth-json>
    ```

-   Replace <spreadsheet-id>, <giphy-api-key>, and <slack-channel-url> with the appropriate values.
+   Replace <spreadsheet-id>, <giphy-api-key>, <slack-channel-url> and <base64-encoded-google-auth-json> with the appropriate values.
 These secrets correspond to the environment variables used in the application.